 There has been a greater focus today on the role of mental health and depression in the average person.
-However, it may surprise you that depression can occur with our pets as well as ourselves.
+However, it may surprise you that depression can occur in our pets too!
 In fact, canine depression is rapidly increasing, but many owners are unsure of how to spot it.
 This fact can be troubling to pet owners who may not understand how depression in their dogs affects their lives.
 Ensuring that you know how to look out for your pet can create a better life for both you and your pooch.

 What is Canine Depression?

 It can be challenging for owners to understand depression in dogs since they don’t possess the same extensive communication skills.
 However, a vet will tell you that depression in dogs is similar to the symptoms in humans.
 A dog who is depressed will become withdrawn and inactive, coupled with changes in eating and sleeping habits.
-They may stop participating in activities that they once enjoyed.
-Depression is also closely linked with anxiety.
+They may also stop participating in activities that they once enjoyed.
+Depression is also closely linked with anxiety in your pets.

 Similar to humans, fear of the unknown can cause pets to become anxious.
 If there are unfamiliar people or animals around, it might cause your pet undue stress.
-Loud noises are also a main cause of anxiety for pets.
+Loud noises are also a very common cause of anxiety for pets.

 Many pets don’t do well in unfamiliar environments.
 That’s one reason pets tend to get anxious when travelling.
-Some dogs also don’t do well when it comes to flying or driving in cars.
+Some dogs don't do well when it comes to flying or driving in cars, so avoid travelling with your do as much as possible.
 Keeping your pooch occupied is a great way to distract them and channel their anxiety.

 Spotting the Problem